 Or are you comparing yourself to others, feeling bad about yourself or putting other people down?

 Are you glued to your phone when you post a photo, counting the likes?
 Or are you confident in your content and how it is serving people?

-Being real AF about these things is key and will help you gain clarity on how you’ve integrated social media into your life.
+Being real AF about these things is key.
+It will help you gain clarity on how you’ve integrated social media into your life.
 From there you can start to form a new relationship with your platforms, which brings me to the next step…

 Follow accounts, people and brands that inspire you and motivate you to set goals and crush them.
-Be picky with who they are – find out what they stand for and if their message is something that is aligned with your dreams.
+Be picky with who they are.
+Find out what they stand for and if their message is aligned with your values.

 The human mind is crazy powerful and the subconscious is absorbing information when we don’t even realize.
 Make sure it’s absorbing quality content so you aren’t experiencing feelings of lack, inadequacy and overwhelm.

 This sounds more difficult than it needs to be.
 But if you just make minor tweaks throughout the day and continue to practice them – your relationship with social media will start to change.
-Putting your phone on Airplane Mode and time blocking when you need to be productive or keeping your phone out of sight when visiting with a friend are good ways to start.
+Put your phone on Airplane Mode, block your time when you need to be productive or keep your phone out of sight when visiting with a friend.

 I understand that social media is an integral part of our society and can enhance our experience in more ways than one.
 And you don’t have to go full rogue to achieve some type of disconnect.
 But gaining control and reestablishing the use of social media in your life is an important step to achieving balance.

 I would love to hear your feedback.
 Whether it’s just to comment on the perspective of this post or letting me know what kind of posts you would like to see – holla.